 With that demand, ticket prices are expensive, but the Ham4Ham lottery system makes it incredibly affordable to the lucky ones who enter and win.

 Cheap Hamilton Tickets in Columbus

 The musical stipulates that in every city a certain number of low-priced tickets are available through this digital lottery for each show.
 The digital lottery will open at 11:00 am two days prior to each performance (January 27, 2019, for Columbus).
 You have the chance to win tickets for each show (all 23 performances!), but you must enter each lottery separately (and only once per performance – seriously, don’t try to cheat this).
-Details aren’t released for the lottery in Columbus, but in Cleveland thirty-seven (37) orchestra tickets where sold for every performance for $10 each.
+There will be (40) ten dollar tickets available for each lottery in Columbus!

 Willing to take a road trip?
-Hamilton will be in several cities withing driving distance of Columbus, including Chicago (long-term), Charlotte (now), Buffalo (Nov 20), and Pittsburgh (Jan 1), before Hamilton comes to Columbus.
+Hamilton will be in several cities withing driving distance of Columbus, including Chicago (long-term) and Pittsburgh (Jan 1-27), before Hamilton comes to Columbus.
 And if you don’t win for Columbus, you’ll have another chance to enter for Cincinnati, Detroit, Rochester, East Lansing, Louisville, and more through the 2019/2020 seasons.

 Here’s how to enter the lottery for cheap Hamilton tickets in Columbus

 -Use the official app for HAMILTON, now available for all iOS and Android devices in the Apple App Store and the Google Play Store, OR visit http://hamiltonmusical.com/lottery to register (don’t do both!).

 -The lottery opens at 11:00 a.m. two days prior to the performance date, and will close for entry at 9:00 a.m. the day prior to the performance.
 The first Columbus performance is January 29, 2019!